RauliL/plorth/docs/api.md

   <dd>boolean</dd>
 </dl>

-Tests whether the two top-most values of the stack are not equal.
+Tests whether the two topmost values of the stack are not equal.

 ---